Preventive Mastectomy: Exchange Surgery Week One

 My exchange surgery didn’t quite go off without a hitch, which we all know is the way things tend to happen.

-My Plastic Surgeon (PS) had planned to use teardrop shaped implants but, once he was in the OR he couldn’t get them to look they way he wanted.
+My Plastic Surgeon (PS) had planned to use teardrop-shaped implants but, once he was in the OR he couldn’t get them to look the way he wanted.
 He switched them for Sientra High Profile Round Textured Gel Implants filled to 385cc (this info is more for those going through this process than our regular readers).
 He also added more Alloderm skin grafts on the sides of my breasts to ensure the implants didn’t shift into my armpits.
 My skin is extremely thin (probably because of nursing all those Cowkids) and he felt I needed some extra support.
-All in all, he spent three hours working on me and when I woke up I immediately felt the lightness of the implants compared to the solid expanders from before!
+All in all, he spent three hours working on me, and when I woke up, I immediately felt the lightness of the implants compared to the solid expanders from before!

 Once I was awake enough to walk a bit and use the bathroom we were released and went to a local hotel room to spend the night.
 The next day I slept off and on.
 My good friend SouthernBelle came by to give me a facial and allow The Cowboy a break to get out of the hotel for a bit.
 We were cleared by my PS to travel home when we felt like it.
 I was in little to no pain so, we headed home exactly 24 hours after we were released from the hospital.